TuTheWeeb/ImGui-Bezier-Widget/README.md

 Just need to add the files to your directory and include imgui_bezier.hpp in your main file, and certify that you have imgui.

-Can be used this way:
+Can be used by creating a separete window:

 ```CPP
 // The points to apply the bezier function